teenie-quaggard/ruby-knots-and-crosses/README.md

 ## What I've learned
 1. Using ```bundle gem [project_name]```, it is best for the project name to be separated with hyphens (eg. ```this-is-a-project-name```), as this will nest a number of folders within the lib folder
 2. Gemfile is the equivalent of a package.json in Javascript
-3. .to output.to_stdout tests for output to console
+3. .to console.to_stdout tests for console to console
 4. Time box design thinking for these early projects
 5. Be careful about getting sucked into deep refactoring.
 Perhaps try to attempt completing functionality first.